-A new record of Micryletta nigromaculata in Son La Province
+A new record of Micryletta menglienica in Son La Province

 Pham et al. (2016) reported Micryletta inornata (Boulenger, 1890) from Co Ma Commune, Thuan Chau District, Son La Province, Vietnam.
-However, the specimens were re-identified herein as M. nigromaculata.
-This is also the first record of M. nigromaculata in Son La
+However, the specimens were re-identified herein as M. menglienica because two sequences (GenBank accession numbers PQ634813 and PQ634814) obtained from the collected samples in Son La Province were identical to each other and 99.35% similar to those with accession numbers OK335186 and OK335187 of M. menglienica available on GenBank.
+This is also the first record of M. menglienica from Son La Province, northwestern Vietnam.